Jared-Luxton/NASA-astronauts-telomeres-chromosomes/README.md

 Space remains a great frontier for humanity, with an array of dangers to human health.
 As part of my Ph.D, I'm researching how spaceflight impacts human health.
 Specifically, I examine time aboard the International Space Station affects telomeres, the structural ends of human DNA, in the blood of NASA's astronauts.
 My research takes the *first look at the changes to telomeres in unrelated astronauts as a result of spaceflight*, informing NASA policies on future manned missions.

 This repository details the context of my research in the wider pursuit of space exploration; a brief overview of my laboratory methods; and an extensive walkthrough of my analysis using Python on telomere length data in astronauts.
 This repository may serve as an accessory to our upcoming publications.
+The walkthrough below is intended for those more interested in the science and less in the code.
+For those more interested in the code as well, please see the JupyterNotebook file above.

 **Contact:**
 Jared Luxton